The father of economics, Sir Adam Smith, has rightly said, “No complaint… is more common than that of a scarcity of money.”

 Focusing on topics like energy cost, inflation, and interest rates, you will enjoy making economic predictions, designing policies, and advising your clientele through various reports and presentations.

-Adam Smith, Karl Marx, M.G Ranade, Amartya Sen, Manmohan Singh, and many others are few of the most popular economists known to the history of humankind, and your name has the absolute potential to be added to the list.
+Adam Smith, Karl Marx, M.G Ranade, Amartya Sen, Manmohan Singh, and many others are a few of the most popular economists known to the history of humankind, and your name has the absolute potential to be added to the list.

 2. Personal Financial Advisor